Parent Teacher League:

 A day to give thanks for all of God's blessings is celebrated through this event.
 Trinity hosts an annual Thanksgiving lunch for the students' families and friends in the school basement before the Thanksgiving holiday break.
 Students make decorations and dessert while parents sign up to provide food and organize the feast.

 A Carnival or Fun Day ends the school's fundraising season.
 Typically held in March/April, this day employs all of the parents working together to "host" this large family oriented event.
 Committee members are in charge of identifying a theme and location, organizing games, sign-up lists, site layout and decorating.
 Along with organizing and stocking prizes and sometimes refurbishing/creating new games.

-Yearbook is a year long gathering of photos from all of the school events and organizing them into a "memory book" that each student can be a part of and reflect on.
-Yearbook members organize the layout of the book, obtain donations to help defray costs, and publish the final book.
+The yearbook is a year long gathering of photos from all of the school events and organizing them into a "memory book" that each student can be a part of and reflect on.
+Yearbook members and/or older students organize the layout of the book, obtain donations to help defray costs, and publish the final book.